lobato767/facens-dataviz/README.md

   * Jupyter Notebook:
   [![Binder](https://camo.githubusercontent.com/52feade06f2fecbf006889a904d221e6a730c194/68747470733a2f2f636f6c61622e72657365617263682e676f6f676c652e636f6d2f6173736574732f636f6c61622d62616467652e737667)](https://colab.research.google.com/github/matheusmota/dataviz2018)

-### Local / containerized alternatives
+### Local

+* Local installation:
   Please follow [these instructions](http://jupyter.org/install) for installing and running Jupyter locally.

+* Docker:

-You may also run a Jupyter Lab instance as a Docker container.
+  * You can run a containerized instance of Jupyter Lab from our own Docker image.
 Try:
   ```bash
   docker run --rm -v `pwd`:/opt/app/data -p 8888:8888 matheusmota/dataviz2018
   ```
+  Access it by goint to http://0.0.0.0:8888

+  * Feel free to use images from [this library of ready-to-run Docker images containing Jupyter](https://hub.docker.com/u/jupyter/).
+Do not forget to install dependencies (see the [binder]() folder)